aehparta/libe/docs/os.rst

 	:param time_t t: seconds to sleep

 	Sleep given amount of seconds.
-On most platforms this is stupid while-loop that simply blocks.
+On most targets this is stupid while-loop that simply blocks.

 .. c:function:: void os_sleepf(os_time_t t)

 	:param os_time_t t: seconds to sleep, floating point, with fractions of second included

 	Sleep given amount of seconds.
-On most platforms this is stupid while-loop that simply blocks.
+On most targets this is stupid while-loop that simply blocks.

 Macros
 ****************************************